-Making the right nutrition choices before and after your workout can be a little daunting.
+Making the right nutrition choices before and after your workout can feel a little daunting.
 You want to have enough energy for a workout, but you don't want to be weighed down.

 Post workout you want to be sure that your choices aren’t sabotaging the hard work you’ve just put in.

-I almost always ask my clients what they've eaten that day when we train - especially if it's later in the day.
+I often ask my clients what they've eaten that day when we train - especially if it's later in the day.
 It's not that there's a right or wrong answer, but what you've fueled your body with can definitely effect the workout - positively or negatively.
-When I used to work with a lot of teenagers hearing that they just had a Unicorn Frappucino from Starbucks on the way in was not uncommon.
-Yikes.
+When I used to work with a lot of teenage athletes hearing that they just had a Unicorn Frappucino from Starbucks on the way in was not uncommon...

 While there are some variations based on an individuals goals (fat loss, increased muscle mass etc) here’s the scoop on smart general guidelines to follow when choosing your pre and post workout eats.

 Proper nourishment will help you perform your best, and feel good while you're working out.
 I can always tell when a client is starving during a training session – their energy dips easily, their form may be off, and they aren’t able to get the most out of the workout.

 You can avoid that hangry-I-could-eat-my-arm, and I’m imagining my trainer or pilates instructors head is a giant cookie feeling with a little planning ahead.

 Generally one to three hours before your workout you’ll want to eat something that’ll help fuel your training.
 One exception would be if you're working out in the morning, and you aren't hungry enough to eat before.
 There are definite benefits to fasted cardio like helping your body more efficiently burn fat for fuel- especially for veterans.
 (This is not something I recommend to newbie exercisers.)

 However, studies show that the difference is not incredibly substantial and if you're ignoring hunger cues you won't be working to full potential.